robdz/ohm-delivery/readme.md

 # OHM DELIVERY
 This is a fictional company minimalistic project that you have to fix and improve.

-The company delivers electrical resitances and provides a tracking page to their drivers and customers.
+The company delivers electrical resitances and provides a tracking page to their drivers and c ?ustomers.

 Improve the website to let the user search for the status of a resistance being delivered.
 When delivered, the driver should be able to acknowledge the delivery (or the failure) of the ordered resistance.